citusdata/citus_docs/ref_arch/real_time_dashboards.rst

 ..
 NOTE::

   The above function should be called every minute.
-You could do this by adding a crontab entry on the master node:
+You could do this by adding a crontab entry on the coordinator node:

   .. code-block:: bash